⭐⭐⭐ Take 4 minutes to read and improve your chess game ➡️ : This article was first published on, and is Copyright of Chessquestions.com

 Until you have played and practiced for many hours, having the numbers and letters on the perimeter of the board can be helpful in quickly identifying the square coordinates that you have to record.

-In some cases, you can get chess boards with full notation to assist even further, although more commonly chess teachers and coaches may just use stickers or have a layover template of chess board notation to help.
+In some cases, you can get chess boards with the full notation to assist even further, although more commonly chess teachers and coaches may just use stickers or have a layover template of chess board notation to help.

 It would leave the board looking something like this.